bluerobotics/ardusub-gitbook/introduction/hardware-options/connection-diagrams.md

 Power distribution is not shown other than the power requirements for each device so as to illustrate clean connections.
 Where a voltage is not known, a "+Vin" is shown.
 The maximum voltage should be in accordance with the manufacturers specifications.

-For more details on connections, the manufacturer's product pages and documentation should be used.
+For more details on connections, the manufacturer's product pages and documentation should be referenced.

 ## Minimum Required and Recommended Hardware